 GPS is an equal opportunity employer.
 We are committed to ensuring within the framework of the law that our workplaces are free from unlawful or unfair discrimination because of Protected Characteristics as defined by the Equality Act 2010.

-We have adopted this policy as a means of helping to achieve these aims.
+We have adopted this policy to help achieve these aims.

 The Protected Characteristics are: